 Longevity 50 to 150 years or more.

-Leaves Scalelike, Medium to Light Green, No Change, Evergreen.
+Leaves Scalelike, Green, No Change, Evergreen.

 Flowers Inconspicuous.
 Flowers in Spring.
 Has separate male and female flowers on the same tree (monoecious).

 Beige or Brown Cone, Medium (0.50 - 1.50 inches), fruiting in Summer.

 Shading Capacity Rated as Dense in Leaf.